Data-Advantage/vibestack/step4-vibe/create-app.md

 - app/(marketing)/pricing/page.tsx
 - app/(marketing)/contact/page.tsx

+Add a small informational note near the Google login buttons to clarify that Google login will be available after deployment.

 Create a subscription management page that displays current subscription status and allows upgrades/downgrades.
 Build an account settings page where users can manage their profile information.
 Implement a Stripe customer portal redirect for subscription management.
 Add subscription tier gating for features using Row Level Security.
 ```

 #Prompt 7: AI SDK Integration (Optional)